 Hello and welcome to episode 21 Of the Kaz Johnson show, my name is Kaz Johnson and I am the blogger behind Kazjohnson.com and the Kaz Academy.
 The Kaz Academy is the place to be if you are planning, building or growing your online business with online courses and a membership programme.
 You can learn more about what I do at Kazjohnson.com

 Today I am talking about why you should teach even though teaching is not your profession

-I teach teachers how to teach and have done so for over 11 years, however, do you know that you also need to educate you customers?
+I teach teachers how to teach and have done so for over 11 years, however, do you know that you also need to educate your customers?

-If you have have a product or a service, you are missing out on a ton of benefits if you are not educating your customers, not only to stay ahead of the game with your competitors, but also you need to build trust and form a long term relationship.
+If you have had a product or a service, you are missing out on a ton of benefits if you are not educating your customers, not only to stay ahead of the game with your competitors but also you need to build trust and form a long term relationship.